sekirodie1000/PuzzleScape-AR/README.md

 ## Acknowledgments

-This project was built collaboratively with @JohanaChen .
+This project was built collaboratively with [@JohanaChen](https://github.com/JohanaChen).

 Enjoy your journey into the world of AR-based circuit puzzles!